Azure/aad-pod-identity/docs/readmes/README.featureflags.md

 Aad-pod-identity has a new flag `immutable-user-msis` which can be used to prevent deletion of specified identities from VM/VMSS.
 The list is comma separated.
 Example: 00000000-0000-0000-0000-000000000000,11111111-1111-1111-1111-111111111111

+## Metadata header required flag

+When you query the Instance Metadata Service, you must provide the header `Metadata: true` to ensure the request was not unintentionally redirected.
+Your can see examples of this header in [the Azure documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/instance-metadata-service#using-headers).

+This is critical especially when you [acquire an access token](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-to-use-vm-token#get-a-token-using-http) as a mitigation againt Server Side Request Forgery (SSRF) attack.

+The `metadataHeaderRequired` flag for NMI will block all requests without Metadata header and return an HTTP 400 response.
+This flag is disabled by default for compability, but recommended for usrs to enable this feature.